Practicing the guitar, effectively

 Beginner guitarists

-As a beginner, an effective guitar practice in a shorter amount of time is better than a guitar practice session over a longer period of time.
+As a beginner, a strategic guitar practice in a shorter amount of time is more effective than an unstructured practice over a longer period of time.

-From the very beginning, you should be given a mixture of chords and scales to build different types co-ordination and build finger dexterity / independence.
+From the very beginning, you’re given a mixture of chords and scales to build different types co-ordination and build finger dexterity / independence.

 Practicing guitar efficiently

-When you’re an adult and you’ve decided to start or re start your guitar journey, when to practice the guitar can sometimes be a challenge.
+If you’re an adult who’s decided to start or re start your guitar journey, finding the time to practice can be a challenge.
+Practicing with structure in a short amount of time is more effective than practicing over a longer period of time, without structure.

 Practicing chord changes & riff transitions